timewave-computer/valence-solana/docs/valence_solana.md

 5. **Account Lifecycle**:
    - Accounts are created via Account Factory for efficiency
    - Regular accounts hold tokens/data indefinitely
-   - Single-use accounts enforce complete withdrawal after one use
    - Libraries operate on accounts according to their approval status

 ## Implementation Challenges and Solutions